Stuycs-K/final-project-10-guan-phillip-alif-rian/WORKLOG.md

 Created some slides for the presentation.
 Trying to figure out the timing.
 Have to start coordinating with the other hill cipher group.

+### 6/7/24

+Fixed up some errors on encode, discussed how to split up the work between us and the other group doing the hill cipher.
+Began our image stuff for the project.

+### 6/8 - 6/9

+Finished up the project.
+Created the presentation.md.
+Recorded the presentation.
+Finished up readme.

 ## Rian Alif

 ### 05/22/24